DillonWard/Single-Page-Web-App/README.md

 ```

 Once the application is running, it can be accessed by entering into your browser http://127.0.0.1:4000/ after which the game will be visible and everything is up and running!

+## Flask
+Flask is a web framework, it is designed to support the development of web applications - provides the user with tools and libraries.
+Flask does not require particular tools or libraries, so it can be imported, installed and used right away.

+## CouchDB